 After NBBC told the NAC in 2011 that the current Abbey Theatre building was approaching the end of its sustainable life, they invited us to start talks to look at the project, something we embraced wholeheartedly as we have felt for some time now that we are fast outgrowing the current facilities.
 Considering the ever-increasing success of the Abbey Theatre in the past few years, despite the out-of-the-way location, the only way we can significantly improve on what we have will be to take on a new build.

-NBBC have various sites identified around the town centre, several of which could be ideal candidates for the new build, but there was no funding available for the overall project, we were told.
+NBBC have various sites identified around the town centre, several of which could be ideal candidates for the new build, some of which were owned by the local authorities, others by private landowners.